Creating Native Plant Habitats at Home

 Can I help the monarchs by raising them in captivity and releasing them?

-As the number of monarchs drops lower and lower, it may seem reasonable to raise and release them.
+As the number of monarchs drops lower and lower, it may seem reasonable to breed them in captivity, with the goal of releasing them as adults.
 But the answer is no, don’t do it.
 The Xerces Society and other monarch groups have concluded that the risks of captive breeding are greater than the benefits.
 Monarchs reared in captivity are more susceptible to parasites, which they can also spread to wild monarchs.
 Also, continuous breeding over generations can dilute genetic diversity, undermining monarchs’ ongoing adaptation to their environment.

 Captive rearing of wildlife is illegal in California.
 California law (Fish and Game Section 1002) prohibits the taking or possession of wildlife for scientific research, education, or propagation purposes without a valid Scientific Collection Permit (SCP) issued by CDFW.